Patriciadesu/Asset-For-Port69/README.md

 You are tasked with generating C# scripts for a Unity project that extends an existing ecosystem.
 The ecosystem includes:
 - **InteractableObject**: A MonoBehaviour on GameObjects that players can collide with.
 It has a Collider and Rigidbody (kinematic).
 On collision with a GameObject tagged "Player" (with a PlayerController), it applies all attached ObjectEffect components.
 It has a RefreshEffects() method to update its effect list.
 - **ObjectEffect**: An abstract MonoBehaviour class.
 Subclasses implement ApplyEffect(Collision playerCollision) to define behaviors triggered on player collision (e.g., damage, teleport).
 Attached to InteractableObject.
-- **PlayerController**: A MonoBehaviour managing player movement (speed, jump, crouch), camera (first/third-person), and states (isGrounded, isCrouching).
+- **Player**: A MonoBehaviour managing player movement (speed, jump, crouch), camera (first/third-person), and states (isGrounded, isCrouching).
 It has a Rigidbody, CapsuleCollider, Animator, and properties like jumpForce, Speed, and methods like Jump(), RefreshExtension().
 It supports PlayerExtension components.
 - **PlayerExtension**: An abstract MonoBehaviour class.
 Subclasses extend player functionality (e.g., new movement mechanics).
 It has a virtual OnStart(PlayerController player) method and accesses the PlayerController via protected _player field.
 Attached to the player GameObject.

 **Guidelines for generating scripts:**